 - Chapstick: Do I need to say more?

 - Sinus inhaler: Not everyone knows about sinus inhalers.
-You do not need to be on drugs to enjoy the rush!

 I put together a list of my favorite things for a non-camping festival.
 I hope this helps get you started and prevents you from making some festival mistakes.
 If you have any questions or comments send an email to email@example.com or check out our website.
 Most importantly do not forget to get your bottle of Rave Doctor today!